utPLSQL/utPLSQL/docs/userguide/annotations.md

 In essence, context behaves like a suite within a suite.

 Context have following characteristics:
-- context starts with the `--%context` annotation and ends with `--%endcontext`
+- context starts with the `--%context` annotation and ends with `--%endcontext`.
+Everything placed between those two annotations belongs to that context
+- can have a description provided as parameter for example `--%context(Some interesting stuff)`.
-- can have a name provided as parameter for example `--%context(remove_rooms_by_name)`.
-This is different than with `suite` and `test` annotations, where name is taken from test `package/procedure`
+- can have a name provided with `--%name` annotation.
+This is different than with `suite` and `test` annotations, where name is taken from `package/procedure` name.
+- contexts can be nested, you can place a context inside another context
-- when no name is provided for context, the context is named `context_N` where `N` is the number of the context in suite or parent context
+- when no name is provided for context, the context is named `context_N` where `N` is the number of the context in suite or parent context.
-- context name must be unique within it's parent (suite or parent context)
+- context name must be unique within it's parent (suite / parent context)
 - if context name is not unique within it's parent, context and it's entire content is excluded from execution
 - context name should not contain spaces or special characters
 - context name cannot contain a `.` (full stop/period) character
-- contexts can be nested, so a context can be nested within another context
 - suite/context can have multiple nested sibling contexts in it
 - contexts can have their own `--%beforeall`, `--%beforeeach`, `--%afterall` and `--%aftereach` procedures
 - `--%beforeall`, `--%beforeeach`, `--%afterall` and `--%aftereach` procedures defined at ancestor level, propagate to context